Monday, 22 December 2025

 1. Medications

-• ACE Inhibitors / ARBs: Relax blood vessels to make it easier for the heart to pump.
+• ACE Inhibitors / ARBs: These vital medications relax blood vessels to lower blood pressure, making it significantly easier for the weak heart to pump.

-• Beta Blockers: Slow the heart rate to give the heart a "rest."
+• Beta Blockers: Slow the heart rate and block harmful stress hormones, giving the heart muscle a chance to "rest" and potentially heal over time.

 2. Devices & Surgery

-• ICD (Defibrillator): A device implanted in the chest to shock the heart if it stops.
+• ICD (Implantable Cardioverter-Defibrillator): A tiny device surgically implanted in the chest to instantly shock the heart back into a normal rhythm if it detects a fatal arrhythmia.

-• Biventricular Pacemaker (CRT): Helps the two sides of the heart beat in sync.
+• Biventricular Pacemaker (CRT): Sends timed electrical impulses to help the left and right sides of the heart squeeze together in perfect sync, improving efficiency.

 Lifestyle: The Daily Rules